Sony XDR-F1HD

 The XDR-F1HD uses advanced digital signal processing algorithms to dramatically improve reception of FM signals corrupted by noise and interference.

-Adaptive noise reduction forms a filter that tracks the stereo audio spectrum.
-The filter suppresses noise between and beyond spectral peaks without restricting audio bandwidth.
-It also suppresses co-channel interference and multipath distortion, factors that can limit reception quality for stronger stereo signals.
-Adaptive noise reduction has been used to eliminate tape hiss when remastering older analog recordings.
-This may be its first appearance in consumer audio equipment.
+Adaptive noise reduction forms a filter that tracks the spectrum of the L−R stereo signal.
+The filter suppresses noise between and beyond spectral peaks without restricting program bandwidth.
+It also suppresses co-channel interference and multipath distortion, factors that can limit reception quality for stronger signals.
+The technique takes a big bite out of the 23 dB S/N penalty that has always bedeviled FM stereo reception.
+Remastered legacy recordings use adaptive noise reduction to suppress surface noise and tape hiss.
+This may be the technique's first appearance in consumer audio equipment.

-To fully benefit from the processing, the XDR-F1HD does not switch or abruptly blend to mono at low RF signal levels.
+To fully benefit from the processing, the XDR-F1HD does not abruptly switch to mono at low RF signal levels.
 The Sony can deliver a clean stereo signal with wide channel separation at far weaker signal levels than can any other tuner.
-Only a Carver tuner with Asymmetrical Charge Coupled Detector (and perhaps a Pioneer F-93) is remotely comparable.
+Only the noise reduction in a Carver tuner is remotely comparable.

-The adaptive noise reduction affects only the noisy L−R stereo subchannel.
-The algorithm attenuates each filter bank output according to critical-band auditory masking criteria.
+Adaptive noise reduction affects only the noisy L−R stereo subchannel.
+The algorithm attenuates filter bank outputs according to critical-band auditory masking criteria.
 U.S. patent 7,110,549 describes the method, while 7,292,694 refines it.
-The quadrature L−R signal provides a robust background-noise estimator.
+The quadrature L−R signal normally provides a robust estimate of the background noise level in each bank.

-The noise reduction algorithm is remarkably well behaved.
-I've noticed just two artifacts.
-One may occur for monophonic sound on very noisy stereo signals, signals that otherwise would be unlistenable.
-For some of these signals, low-level L−R noise may emerge from time to time from a quiet background.
-I noticed the second artifact when a station lost one stereo channel.
-With my balance control set all the way to the unmodulated channel and the volume turned up, I was able to hear high-frequency sounds reminiscent of aliasing at very low levels.
-Acoustic image displacement occurs only for lower-level sounds in noisy signals.
-For strong signals I cannot distinguish the sound of the XDR-F1HD from that of a conventional tuner, except that the Sony occasionally suppresses a slight sibilant splash due to a touch of multipath.
+The noise reduction algorithm is remarkably well behaved with surprisingly few artifacts.
+For very noisy signals otherwise unlistenable, low-level L−R noise occasionally may be audible, either emerging from a quiet background from time to time or as a roughness accompanying softer sounds.
+I noticed another artifact when a station lost one stereo channel.
+With my balance control set all the way to the unmodulated channel and the volume turned up, I could hear high-frequency sounds reminiscent of aliasing at very low levels.
+Acoustic imaging of low-level stereo sounds degrades when the noise reduction blends them to mono (see the separation curve below).
+The effect is subtle but noticeable (see Sound Samples).
+Otherwise, for strong signals I cannot distinguish the sound of the XDR-F1HD from that of a conventional tuner, except that the Sony will suppress an occasional sibilant splash due to a touch of multipath.

 In addition to the adaptive noise reduction on L−R, the XDR-F1HD gradually applies a high-cut noise filter to L and R when the RF level drops below 26.5 dBf.
-The filter progressively affects lower frequencies as the signal level falls, as shown above.
+The filter corner drops as the signal level falls, as shown above.
+This high-cut filter is similar to the one in the HDT-1X.

-While the high-cut filter is still dropping, a soft-muting function begins to attenuate the entire spectrum.
-With no signal the residual noise is down 30 dB.
+While the high-cut response is still dropping, a soft-muting function begins to gradually attenuate the level of the entire spectrum.
+With no signal the residual noise is down 30 dB from 100% 1 kHz modulation.

 THD, 1 kHz, mono 0.07%